 3. Take Advantage of the Big Open Space

-In the city I lived near artist and my creativity showed in the details of my home.
+In the city I lived near other artists and my creativity showed in the details of my home.
 I had a small easel on my porch and I grew flowers in different patterns every year.
 Out here, I initially felt overwhelmed by the size of my yard.
 Everything felt tiny and I was beginning to feel like it was all too much.
 Then, one day my husband decided to build me a new easel out of scrap wood.
 It was meant to be just like my old, broken one but it came out HUGE.

-It was over 6 feet tall and probably 4 feet wide!
+It was over six feet tall and probably four feet wide!
 I went and grabbed a poster board (because my canvas was too small for this task) and began to paint at random.
 I realized my art could take up more space now because it was no longer confined to a little city lot.
 I now have collections of pallet boards, gallons of paint, and an entire shed dedicated to my creativity.
 My popsicle stick creations are now done with 4 ft reclaimed wood and I sometimes use a paintball gun to make backgrounds for my painting.

 4. Drive Down All the Streets

 You never know what you might find.
 In rural communities, many people sell homemade products from the front of their house.
-I found the best apple butter I have ever tasted while driving down a random road less than 5 miles from my house.
+I found the best apple butter I have ever tasted while driving down a random road less than five miles from my house.